Svante And Mercer International Advance Carbon Capture Project At Alberta Pulp Mill

 Permanent and Safe CO2 Storage Within Alberta's Abundant Sequestration Resource: Alberta has proven, abundant geologic reservoirs-formations capable of securely storing CO2-supported by a government-enabled regulatory framework that includes robust permitting processes and liability management tools.

-Bill Adams, Chief Sustainability Officer at Mercer International, said the collaboration with Svante reflects Mercer's drive to lead practical climate innovation in the forest sector.“Studying carbon capture in a commercial mill setting gives us a valuable opportunity to assess its long-term potential-both for our own operations and for advancing decarbonization pathways across the industry.”
+Bill Adams, Chief Sustainability Officer at Mercer, said, "The collaboration with Svante reflects Mercer's drive to pursue climate innovation opportunities that align with our business goals.
+Examining carbon capture in a commercial mill setting gives us a valuable opportunity to assess its long-term potential-both for our own operations and for advancing decarbonization pathways across the industry.”

 About Svante